About the Appalachian Trail Conservancy

 Completed in 1937, the A.T. is a unit of the National Park System.
 It is managed under a unique partnership between the public and private sectors led by the Appalachian Trail Conservancy.

-- The Trail is roughly 2,190 miles long, passing through 14 states.
+- The Trail is 2,193.1 miles long, passing through 14 states.
+This distance typically changes slightly each year due to footpath relocations and more precise measurement techniques.

 - Thousands of volunteers contribute roughly 240,000 hours to the A.T. every year.